dariolbs/st/README.md

-# Luke's build of st - the simple (suckless) terminal
+# My fork of st - the simple (suckless) terminal

-The [suckless terminal (st)](https://st.suckless.org/) with some additional features that make it literally the best terminal emulator ever:
+This is basically [Luke Smith's st build](https://github.com/LukeSmithxyz/st) with some additional features and fixes

 ## Unique features (using dmenu)